 - Chaloners Road - a planning application is expected to be submitted by the end of May 2018

 Elderly Person Provision

-In addition to building new temporary accommodation and general needs housing, we are looking to improve, replace and/or expand Elderly Person Provision in York.
-The plans aim to help older people to stay independent in their own home for as long as possible while offering a choice of accommodation to meet their requirements.
+In addition to building new temporary accommodation and 'general needs' housing, we're looking to improve, replace and/or expand Elderly Person Provision in York.
+Our plans aim to help older people remain independent in their own home for as long as possible, while offering a choice of accommodation to meet their requirements.

-Glen Lodge, one of our independent living schemes, has been extended to provide 25 flats and 2 bungalows and includes support on a 24-hour basis the scheme was completed in November 2017.
+Glen Lodge, one of our independent living schemes, has been extended to provide 25 flats and 2 bungalows.
+The scheme includes 24 hour support and was completed in November 2017.

 Marjory Waite Court is an independent living scheme with 24 hour support, providing 42 homes:

 - 22 flats, with 1 or 2 bedrooms, in the main building